nescirem/nescirem.github.io/source/_posts/a-time-domain-finite-volume-method-approach-for-the-simulation-of-sound-propagation-in-porous-half-space-medium.md

 tags: [porous materials,finite volume method,numerical simulation]
 ---

-A time-domain finite volume method solver was developed for the simulation of wave propagation in porous media, in which the variables is vertex-centered arrangement and the solver is based on Zwikker and Kosten(Z-K) Model.
+A time-domain finite volume method solver was developed for the simulation of wave propagation in porous media, in which the variables are vertex-centred arrangement and the solver is based on Zwikker and Kosten(Z-K) Model.
 The boundary condition between porous media and non-viscous fluid was discussed.
 This approach is validated by serial numerical results.

 # Introduction

-Sound propagation in porous medium is an enduring topics in the file of the acoustic control due to porous acoustic absorbing materials' cheap and efficiency.
-They are used in a variety of locations - close to source of noise, in various paths, and sometimes close to receivers.<sup>1</sup> Unlike frequency-domain acoustic simulation which was widely used today, time-domain simulation can provides much more information that help one understand the propagation process of a sound pulse.
+Sound propagation in a porous media is an enduring topic in the file of the acoustic control due to porous acoustic absorbing materials' cheap and efficiency.
+They are used in a variety of locations - close to the source of noise, in various paths, and sometimes close to receivers.<sup>1</sup> Unlike frequency-domain acoustic simulation which was widely used today, time-domain simulation can provide much more information that helps one understand the propagation process of a sound pulse.
 During the last two decades, the time-domain simulation of the porous media has been a reborn interest with the development of applications like medical imaging or sound crystals require the study of the sound propagation in the porous medium.<sup>2-9</sup>

-Serial time-domain numerical techniques have been developed to study sound propagation in porous medium, Most of them use finite-difference time-domain (FDTD) algorithms.<sup>10-13</sup> But there is one shortcoming that cannot be ignored that FDTD need additional process - such as immersed-boundary (IB) method - to adapt to the simulation of objects with complicated geometry.The finite volume method is widely used in fluid dynamics due to it's strictly  conservative and can be formulated on unstructured meshes.<sup>14</sup> Xuan et al. has developed an acoustic propagation simulator by time-domain finite volume method.<sup>15</sup> In this paper, we extend the algorithm to calculate acoustic propagation in porous medium using the Z-K model.
+Serial time-domain numerical techniques have been developed to study sound propagation in the porous medium, Most of them use finite-difference time-domain (FDTD) algorithms.<sup>10-13</sup> But there is one shortcoming that cannot be ignored that FDTD needs additional process - such as immersed-boundary (IB) method - to adapt to the simulation of objects with complicated geometry.
+The finite volume method is widely used in fluid dynamics due to it's strictly  conservative and can be formulated on unstructured meshes.<sup>14</sup> Xuan et al. has developed an acoustic propagation simulator by time-domain finite volume method.<sup>15</sup> In this paper, we extend the algorithm to calculate acoustic propagation in the porous medium using the Z-K model.

 The paper is organised as follows: Section 2 presents the equations and limitations of  Z-K model in time-domain.
-The detail schemes of the discretization of equations are described in Section 3.
+The detail schemes of the discretisation of equations are described in Section 3.
 Example calculations and comparison are provided in Section 4.
-A triangle porous barrier and two sonic crystals are used to test the numerical methods.
+A porous triangle barrier and two sonic crystals are used to test the numerical methods.

 # Model equations

-The linearized Euler equations are employed for sound propagation in the air medium, while the Zwikker-Kosten (Z-K) equation is applied to account for sound propagation inside the porous medium.The program solve those zones separately each time step.
+The linearized Euler equations are employed for sound propagation in the air medium, while the Zwikker-Kosten (Z-K) equation is applied to account for sound propagation inside the porous medium.
+The program solves those zones separately each time step.

 Outside the porous medium: